 In case of severe vomiting or diarrhea, absorption may not be complete and additional contraceptive measures should be taken.
-If vomiting or diarrhea occurs within 3 to 4 hours after taking an active tablet, handle this as a missed tablet [see FDA-APPROVED PATIENT LABELING].
+If vomiting or diarrhea occurs within 3 to 4 hours after taking an active tablet, handle this as a missed tablet.

-2.5 Norgestimate and Ethinyl Estradiol Tablets USP Use for Acne
+2.4 Norgestimate and Ethinyl Estradiol Tablets USP Use for Acne